swannodette/swannodette.github.com/_posts/2013-09-15-source-maps.md

 ClojureScript has had experimental
 [source map](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/)
-support for quite a long time.
+support for some time.
 Unlike other transpile to JavaScript languages, ClojureScript source maps actually map all the way through Google Closure advanced compilation!
-However for a long time this support suffered from inaccuracies due to the lack of necessary information from the Clojure reader and less than ideal handling of function parameters and let bindings in the ClojureScript compiler.
+However this support suffered from inaccuracies due to the lack of necessary information from the Clojure reader and less than ideal handling of function parameters and let bindings in the ClojureScript compiler.
 We